Lessons Learned in ICFMP Project for Verification and Validation of Computer Models for Nuclear Plant Fire Safety Analysis

 Preface

-This report by Monideep Dey summarizes lessons learned from research he conducted at the US Nuclear Regulatory Commission.
-The report was presented to the ISO subcommittee on fire safety engineering for consideration of the lessons learned.
-The report was used toward the development of ISO 16730-1:2015: Fire safety engineering — Procedures and requirements for verification and validation of calculation methods — Part 1: General.
+This report by Monideep Dey summarizes lessons learned from an international fire model validation project he managed at the US Nuclear Regulatory Commission.
+The report was presented by Monideep Dey to the ISO subcommittee on fire safety engineering for consideration of the lessons learned.
+Subsequently, the lessons learned identified in the report was used toward the development of ISO 16730-1:2015: Fire safety engineering — Procedures and requirements for verification and validation of calculation methods — Part 1: General.
+The reports of the international fire model validation project are listed below.
+Monideep Dey served as Convenor of the working group at ISO that developed this international standard.

 Abstract